flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \section Custom Customising for specific models

 <em>This is where the science and all the effort should happen!!</em>

+First, the communication version that one wishes to use should be selected.
+This is done by setting the parameter \link comms::comm_version comm_version \endlink in @ref comm_version.f90 .
+This will define how the state vector is passed between empire and the model and how it is distributed over MPI processes.
+See @ref communication_methods for more details.

 The file model_specific.f90 should be editted for the specific model which you wish to use.
 This contains a number of subroutines which need to be adapted for the model and the observation network.
 We list these subsequently.